Want to swim faster freestyle? Of course you do. Here is why you should start with focusing on your high elbow catch.

 You can have the world’s greatest freestyle kick, powerful hip rotation into your stroke, and a picture-perfect arm recovery, but without the foundation of a powerful catch everything else falls apart.

-In order to swim faster freestyle a high elbow catch is everything.
+To swim freestyle with exceptional technique, a high elbow catch is everything.

 Why is a High Elbow Catch So Important?